 Welcome to our Special Educational Needs and Disabilities (SEND) page.
 We hope you will enjoy reading about the variety of ways in which St Peter’s Church of England Primary School is able to support SEND pupils to reach their full potential.
 We are a fully inclusive school that pride ourselves on our skilled staff and working with families to find the best support for their children.

-The SENDCo, here at St Peter's, is Mrs L Stubbs
+The SENCO, here at St Peter's, is Mrs L Stubbs and can be contacted via the school office - 01706 648195

 Parent Coffee Mornings